rotationalio/rotational.io/content/en/blog/2024-03-08-predicting-the-oscars-with-llms.md

 ## Conclusion

 When you need to boost the performance of your machine learning model, it usually comes down to improving the quality of the training dataset.
 In cases where you *don't* have access to more data or you can't afford to train custom LLMs, a similarity approach can be a cost-effective (and more explainable) solution.
+And just as with film, a bit of creativity goes a long way!